 Both structures may have standing water happening due to improper laying of the concrete or an improper slope that may have affected the water flow.
-Aside from this, it could also be because of issues with the drainage system that either needs damage repair or clearing from clogging.
-Simply put, if you wish to prevent further development with the standing water on your concrete, a good thing to check first would be the state of the drainage and the placement of the concrete.
+Aside from this, it could also be because of issues with the drainage system that either need damage repair or clearing from clogging.
+Simply put, if you wish to prevent further development with standing water on your concrete, a good thing to check first would be the state of the drainage and the placement of the concrete.

-The main difference on why standing water may be happening on either structure is with their different features.
+The main difference in why standing water may be happening on either structure is their different features.
 With driveways, one reason for standing water could be due to the driveway sloping down to the house.
 Patios on the other hand may have standing water occur from a roof overhang or downspout that may need to be adjusted or changed.

 Resolving Standing Water on Concrete

 A number of different issues can be caused by standing water.
 These include the creation of a slippery surface, an increased risk of ice, potential growth of moss and mildew along with other issues.
 In order to such issues of the potential towards them, there are different ways that you can deal with standing water on driveways, patios or otherwise.

 The first thing that you will want to do when dealing with standing water on your concrete driveway is to mark where the puddles are and clean out the area to ensure a smooth process.
 Once this is done, you will want to work on repairing any damages like cracks smoothening them out and having any patches dried.
 Depending on the type of damages shown on your driveway, there are different ways that you can have standing water dealt with.